yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-01-prototype-and-context/README.md

   })
 })
 ```
-* variables can be assed to arrow functions
+* variables can be assigned to arrow functions
 ``` javascript
 var doubleIt = num => num * 2;